Dragon Force: Sequel

-Dragon Force II: Kamisarishi Daichi ni was developed and published by Sega for the Saturn, and released only in Japan in 1998.
+Dragon Force II: Kamisarishi Daichi ni was published by Sega for the Saturn, and released only in Japan in 1998.
 Changes from the original include a "laboratory system" which allows the player to research new abilities and the capacity to have two different types of soldiers in the same army (thus allowing ground troops to be supported by air troops, for example).
 The music was composed and arranged by veteran anime composers Kohei Tanaka and Takayuki Negishi.

+GameSpot's Peter Bartholow rated the sequel 7.9/10 points, saying that it was extremely similar to the first game, with better gameplay, but worse presentation.
+He also praised the added voice acting, saying that importing it would be worthwhile for fans.